Botnet-Honeypot/Honeypot/README.md

 ### Running

 #### On the host which will be running the database
-Run the docker-compose.yaml in the `/database` directory file using `docker-compose up -d` to start all modules of the honeypot together.
+Run the docker-compose.yaml in the `/database` directory file using `docker-compose up -d` to start the database.

 #### On the host which will be running the frontend
-Run the docker-compose.yaml in the `/frontend` directory file using `docker-compose up -d` to start all modules of the honeypot together.
+Run the docker-compose.yaml in the `/frontend` directory file using `docker-compose up -d` to start the frontend.

 #### On the host which will be running the backend
-Run the docker-compose.yaml in the `/backend` directory file using `docker-compose up -d` to start all modules of the honeypot together.
+Run the docker-compose.yaml in the `/backend` directory file using `docker-compose up -d` to start the backend.

 ##### (optional) Trying to prevent DDoS and other attacks
 Since this project implements a high interaction honeypot, the attackers gain access to the resources available to the backend host.